jimmykallhagen/Nordix/README.md

   [<kbd> <br> **NORDIX: A THEORETICAL FRAMEWORK FOR ZFS_BACKEND MEMORY EXTENSION IN LOCAL AI INTERFERENCE** <br> </kbd>](https://github.com/jimmykallhagen/nordix-ai-memory)</br>

 ---
-_This is an ongoing project and I'm working on getting everything up on git, I have a version of the iso but it is also being rebuilt to
+**_This is an ongoing project and I'm working on getting everything up on git and I am writing the ISO installer in Bash with Gum TUI, a aplpha version comming soon_**

 ---